tinygo-org/tinygo-site/content/docs/concepts/compiler-internals/heap-allocation.md

 Many operations in Go rely on heap allocation.
 TinyGo will try to optimize them away using escape analysis, but that is not always possible in practice.

+If you want to know for sure which operations allocate on the heap, you can pass the compiler flag `-print-allocs=.` to show all heap allocations.
+You can also do this for a subset of functions or packages, for details see [build flags]({{<ref "misc-options.md">}}).

 These operations currently do heap allocations:

 * Taking the pointer of a local variable.
 This will result in a heap allocation, unless the compiler can see the resulting pointer never escapes.
 This causes a heap allocation: